pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 <a href="#heading--Improved-machine-list-filtering"><h2 id="heading--Improved-machine-list-filtering">Improved machine list filtering</h2></a>

+MAAS 3.3 dramatically reduces the latency associated with refreshing large machine lists.

+<a href="#heading--Ten-words-or-less-2"><h3 id="heading--Ten-words-or-less-2">Ten words or less</h3></a>

+You can filter machines mere seconds after one page loads.

+<a href="#heading--How-list-filtering-is-improved"><h3 id="heading--How-list-filtering-is-improved">How list filtering is improved</h3></a>

 [note]
 **NOTE** that this feature is still in development, so some of the feature-set described in this section may not be fully operational yet.
 As always, we reserve the right to change this feature-set until the final release of MAAS 3.3.
 These release notes will be updated as the feature develops.
 [/note]